MicrosoftDocs/query-docs/query-languages/dax/nonvisual-function-dax.md

 ---
 # NONVISUAL

-Marks a value filter [SUMMARIZECOLUMNS](summarizecolumns-function-dax.md) expression as non-visual.
+Marks a value filter in a [SUMMARIZECOLUMNS](summarizecolumns-function-dax.md) expression as non-visual.
 This function can only be used within a [SUMMARIZECOLUMNS](summarizecolumns-function-dax.md) expression.

 ## Syntax